sahedw/cheat-sheet-prio1/README.md

 ### Some small comments:

 - starts wihtin the first argument of the useEffect hook
-- needs a async function
+- needs a async function,
-  error handling through a ry and catch block await fetching and te conversion of the data into .json()
+  error handling through a try and catch block, await fetching and the conversion of the data into .json()
 - dependency array (second argument of the useEffect hook) sets the condition of reloading.

 ## localStorage

-- we`re using the use-local-storage-state library from npm
+- we're using the use-local-storage-state library from npm
 - you can use it as a drop-in replacement for the useState hook (commented out in the example below).
 - the first argument is the key under which the browser will store the data.
 The second argument stats with the defaultCalue and is required.